- Rental car earnings and charges

 Your first billing week will start the day you pick the vehicle up and rental charges will start accruing the day after rental pickup.
 Your first week will be less than seven days, so we’ll prorate the cost accordingly.

-Example: Here’s what your first billed charge will be depending on the day you start your rental:
+Example: If your weekly rental cost is $209+taxes, this is what your first billed charge might be depending on the day you start your rental:

 - Monday: $179.14